usnistgov/SDNist/nist diverse communities data excerpts/README.md

-# The NIST Diverse Community Excerpts
+# The NIST Diverse Communities Data Excerpts

-The Diverse Community Excepts data are designed to be a resource to investigate performance of data synthesizers and similar privacy-enhancing technologies when applied to data collected from three communities (Boston area, Dallas-Forth Worth area, and US national) with radically different demographics.
+The Diverse Communities Data Excerpts are designed to be a resource to investigate performance of data synthesizers and similar privacy-enhancing technologies when applied to data collected from three communities (Boston area, Dallas-Forth Worth area, and US national) with radically different demographics.
 The data are drawn from real records released in the [American Community Survey](https://www.census.gov/programs-surveys/acs), a product of the US Census Bureau.

 ## Purpose and design

-The Diverse Communities Excerpt Data were developed to address a recurring problem identified in the NIST Differential Privacy Synthetic Data Challenge, NIST Differential Privacy Temporal Map Challenge, and the HLG-MOS Synthetic Data Test Drive.
+The Diverse Communities Data Excerpts were developed to address a recurring problem identified in the NIST Differential Privacy Synthetic Data Challenge, NIST Differential Privacy Temporal Map Challenge, and the HLG-MOS Synthetic Data Test Drive.
 Specifically, if the data are too complex, it’s hard to tell for sure what’s going on with it.
 These data are designed to support a deeper and more formal understanding of algorithm behavior on real human data.

-The Diverse Community Excerpt Data were designed with input from US Census Bureau experts in adaptive sampling design (consider [Coffey 2020](https://doi.org/10.1093/jssam/smz026)) and leveraged previous work on geographical differences in CART-modeled synthetic data to identify Public Use Microdata Areas (PUMAs) with challenging distributions (see Appendix B, [Abowd 2021](https://ui.adsabs.harvard.edu/link_gateway/2021arXiv211013239A/arxiv:2110.13239)).
+The Diverse Communities Data Excerpts were designed with input from US Census Bureau experts in adaptive sampling design (consider [Coffey 2020](https://doi.org/10.1093/jssam/smz026)) and leveraged previous work on geographical differences in CART-modeled synthetic data to identify Public Use Microdata Areas (PUMAs) with challenging distributions (see Appendix B, [Abowd 2021](https://ui.adsabs.harvard.edu/link_gateway/2021arXiv211013239A/arxiv:2110.13239)).

 Effectively, we attempt to provide a model-sized version of the problem that we were trying to understand.
 Like a ship in a bottle&mdash;pieces small enough that they can be assembled by hand&mdash;so that we can start to see how they fit together.